Embedded Workflow#

 Define an environment variable (type

-envin the windows search bar and openEdit the windows environment variables.
-There, clickEnvironment Variables...and create a new entry for your user) with the nameQNX_HOSTand as the value, enter the path you set before in the toolchain file.Define an environment variable with the name
+envin the Windows search bar and openEdit the windows environment variables.
+There, clickEnvironment Variables...and create a new entry for your user with the nameQNX_HOSTand as the value, enter the path you set in the toolchain file earlier.Define an environment variable with the name

-QNX_TARGETand as the value, enter the path you set before in the toolchain file.
+QNX_TARGETand as the value, enter the path you set in the toolchain file earlier.

 In order to compile acados for your dSPACE platform, you need the acados libraries and header files in the correct format.

-These files can be created by cross-compiling the acados source code for the correponding dSPACE platform.
+These files can be created by cross-compiling the acados source code for the corresponding dSPACE platform.

 Using a toolchain CMake file, the following steps are needed in order to create the necessary files: